adgellida/data-protection-list/README.md

 * Avoid using GAFAM services and programs (Google, Amazon, Facebook, Apple and Microsoft) WHENEVER possible.
 It is best to remove your eventual accounts.
 * Always review all the settings and authorizations of what is used and optimize them to limit the collection of personal data as much as possible.
-* Only install the necessary programs / applications as they are potential accesses to your personal data.
+* Only install the necessary programs/applications as they are potential accesses to your personal data.
-* Use free / open source programs (their codes are public and also verifiable) instead of proprietary / closed source whenever possible.
+* Use free/open source programs (their codes are public and also verifiable) instead of proprietary/closed source whenever possible.
-* Favor the popular free options over the unknown ones (they will be more reviewed / reliable).
+* Favor the popular free options over the unknown ones (they will be more reviewed/reliable).
 * If a company offers its services for free, in general, the product it sells is you (your personal data).
 Due to the model imposed by the surveillance capitalism, pay now or protect them from also being the product.
-* Update your programs / operating systems frequently to benefit from the latest fixes for exploitable security flaws and think about replacing the ones that no longer seem to be up to date.
+* Update your programs/operating systems frequently to benefit from the latest fixes for exploitable security flaws and think about replacing the ones that no longer seem to be up to date.
 * Do not use third-party antivirus, they are true vacuum cleaners of personal data.
 Their contribution is negligible as long as good numerical habits are maintained.
 Prudence and a good configuration are the best antivirus.
 * Privilege Web Apps or shortcuts from the browser to access services instead of applications to install to limit access and the possibilities of collecting personal information.
-* Use temporary emails to create accounts for unimportant sites / services.
+* Use temporary emails to create accounts for unimportant sites/services.
 * Always disable Wi-Fi, Bluetooth, and geolocation on your smartphone when not in use and don't connect to public Wi-Fi without using a VPN.
 * Do not use connected objects (their purpose is to collect as much personal data as possible) or not connect them to the internet when they are essential.